Associated British Foods PLC (ABF) is a solid defensive company. It’s exactly the sort of company I’d be happy to buy, just not at the current price.

 - Ingredients (AB Mauri and ABF Ingredients) – Producers of baking ingredients, enzymes and other high-value ingredients, generating around 10% of group revenues and 2% of operating profits

 At the centre of the group is corporate HQ, which provides non-core services to group businesses such as investor relations, pensions and insurance expertise.

 Of more importance is its capital allocation responsibility.
 Corporate HQ gets to act like Warren Buffett, extracting excess cash from each business and reallocating it where returns on capital meet some predefined hurdle rate.
 And a remarkably successful system it has been in recent years.

 As you can see, the company has grown smoothly and steadily for a long time.
 Looking at the results above, you wouldn’t even know there had been a financial crisis and, as a defensive value investor, that’s exactly what I want to see.

 The company has produced reliable dividend growth of more than 7% a year over the past decade.
 That growth has been supported by growing revenues and profits so that overall the company has been growing at more than 9% a year, far above the FTSE 100 average of just 2% or so.

 As well as fast, it’s also very defensive growth.
-In the period above the company has made a profit and paid a dividend, and 98% of the time revenues, profits and dividends have increased as well.
+In the period above, the company has made a profit and paid a dividend every year.
+98% of the time, revenues, profits and dividends have increased as well.
 That’s considerably better than the average company.

 So it’s produced a wonderful set of results for shareholders in recent years, but it isn’t without its risks.